Skip to Content

 Smith’s

 Each of the lawsuits allege that Assistant Store Managers spend the majority of their time helping customers, working the cash register, moving products, stocking shelves, setting and resetting displays, counting inventory, cleaning the store, and otherwise standing in as cashiers, stockers, or other hourly workers.
 They allege that Kroger has a policy, pattern, and/or practice of misclassifying Assistant Store Managers as exempt from overtime.
 The lawsuits seek to recover all unpaid overtime owed to Assistant Store Managers who work or have worked for Kroger during the last several years.
-Information specific to each lawsuit is outlined below.
+As detailed below, approximately 1,500 Assistant Store Managers have joined one or more of the lawsuits.

 Fry’s Food & Drug